Kitware/ParaView/Web/Documentation/guides/getting_started/README.md

 This will give you a start script that will use to launcher to serve the static web pages and will automatically start a new ParaView process for each user.

-Here is an example on how to use that script and its output:
+Here is an example on how to use that script and its output (note the use of quotes around url in `curl` command):

     $ cd /Users/seb/Desktop
     $ mkdir pvw-osx
     $ cd pvw-osx
-    $ curl http://www.paraview.org/ParaView3/Doc/Nightly/www/js-doc/guides/quick_start/data/pvw-setup -o pvw-setup.py
+    $ curl -o pvw-setup.py "http://www.paraview.org/gitweb?p=ParaViewSuperbuild.git;a=blob_plain;f=Scripts/pvw-setup.py;hb=HEAD"
     $ python pvw-setup.py

     Is ParaViewWeb install path correct? (/Users/seb/Desktop/pvw-osx) yes/no/quit: y